-Marking Women’s History Month and International Women’s Day in March 2016, LSE Women: making history is a celebration of #LSEwomen past, present and future.
-Explore the rich history of women at LSE and in the wider world, watch this space for news and events and get involved using #LSEwomen.
+Marking Women’s History Month and International Women’s Day in March 2016, LSE Women: making history was a celebration of #LSEwomen past, present and future.
+Explore the rich history of women at LSE and in the wider world and get involved using #LSEwomen.

 Be inspired by the world of women at LSE and beyond, discover our archives and special collections – and some hidden secrets of LSE’s past.